peterhinch/micropython-micropower/README.md

 When coding for minimum power consumption there are various options.
 One is to reduce the CPU clock speed: its current draw in normal running mode is roughly proportional to clock speed.
-However in computationally intensive tasks the total energy drawn from a battery may not be reduced since processing time will double if the clock rate is halved.
-This is a consequence of the way CMOS logic works: gates use a fixed amount of energy per transition.
+However in computationally intensive tasks the total charge drawn from a battery may not be reduced since processing time will double if the clock rate is halved.
+This is a consequence of the way CMOS logic works: gates use a fixed amount of charge per transition.

 If your code spends time waiting on ``pyb.delay()`` reducing clock rate will help.
 But also consider this low power alternative to ``pyb.delay()``.